Skip to content

 What does soft mobility actually mean?
 The term comes up again and again in the news - or when searching for vacation offers.
 But what does it mean?
 Surely you know that some of the biggest environmental problems of our time are due to the way we humans move around.
 For example, air pollution in cities - and not least global warming.

 This is exactly where the concept of soft mobility comes in.
-In this article, I would like to introduce you to it - from the definition, advantages and disadvantages, measures and vehicles, to cities that already actively exemplify it.
+In this article, I would like to introduce you to it - from the definition, advantages and disadvantages, measures and vehicles, to cities that are already actively living it.

 1. Definition